The Problem:Rising drug costs

 Other communities, including some in Kentucky, have found that by coordinating services and sharing the load of health care for the needy, they can ease the burden on the uninsured as well as on local providers.

-These programs typically require that all stakeholders – from consumers to doctors to social-service providers – have input into both planning and implementation.
+These programs typically require that all stakeholders from consumers to doctors to social-service providers have input into both planning and implementation.
 Some of these programs are funded with help from local, state or federal governments; others depend in part on grant awards.
-In general these programs are expected to become self-sufficient – with a local source of funds – within a few years.
+In general these programs are expected to become self-sufficient with a local source of funds within a few years.

-Some local organizations might be able to tap into the federal government’s programs to provide discounted drugs to those who need them.
+Some local organizations might be able to tap into the federal governments

-The U.S. government offers two ways for certain local clinics and hospitals to provide discounted drugs to patients – the 340B Drug Pricing Program and the Prime Vendor Program.
+The U.S. government offers two ways for certain local clinics and hospitals

 A centralized processing center could give local providers and health agencies relief from time-consuming administrative chores.

-Part of the problem with prescription-drug assistance in Daviess County is that providers and organizations are often unaware of what’s available locally.
+Part of the problem with prescription-drug assistance in Daviess County is that providers and organizations are often unaware of whats available locally.
 At the same time, those who provide services have lots of paperwork to complete, particularly for the drugmaker programs for the indigent.
 Each manufacturer has a different form and different requirements, and physicians must sign the forms for the drugs to be delivered.
 Delivery time also takes several weeks, and patients may need medications in the meantime.

 There are national efforts under way to convince the drugmakers to develop a common application form, but using drugmaker programs will still require coordination.
-There also are many other local efforts to help the needy – including discount cards now being offered by various drug companies and organizations.
+There also are many other local efforts to help the needy including discount cards now being offered by various drug companies and organizations.

 This is why the notion of a processing center has gained ground among some of the organizations that provide these services.

-“There needs to be, particularly for the elderly, a point of entry that a person can go to and be directed into whatever service or provider that person needs,” said Lamone Mayfield, director of the Green River District Health Department.
+There needs to be, particularly for the elderly, a point of entry that a person can go to and be directed into whatever service or provider that person needs, said Lamone Mayfield, director of the Green River District Health Department.

-Noted Brenda Clayton, executive director of the Ohio Valley Physicians Association who formerly helped coordinate the drugmaker assistance program at Green River Heart Institute, “None of it’s impossible.
-It’s just going to be a coordinating job."
+Noted Brenda Clayton, executive director of the Ohio Valley Physicians Association who formerly helped coordinate the drugmaker assistance program at Green River Heart Institute, None of its impossible.
+Its just going to be a coordinating job."

 More information about drug prices could help consumers and their doctors explore less expensive therapies or medications.